HydraMeshnet/developer-portal/api/layer1_api.md

 Notes:

 - `auth` is a multiCipher public key or key identifier.
-- `expiresAtHeight` is optional auto-revokation at given height
+- `expiresAtHeight` allows optional auto-revokation at a given height

 ```json
 {